dnth/dnth.github.io/content/portfolio/fastdup_manage_clean_curate/index.md

 I think it should in your toolbox if you're doing computer vision.

 {{< notice tip >}}
-By the end of this post, you will learn how to:
+⚡ By the end of this post, you will learn how to:

-* Install Fastdup and run it on your own dataset on your local machine.
+* Install Fastdup and run it on your local machine.
-* Find dataset issues like duplicates, anomalies, wrong labels and train-test leak.
+* Find duplicate and anomalies in your dataset.
+* Identify wrong/confusing labels in your dataset.
+* Uncover data leak in your dataset.
-* Train a state-of-the-art classifier with Fastai library and compare the performance gain.
+* Train a state-of-the-art model with [Fastai](https://www.fast.ai/).
 {{< /notice >}}

 ### 📖 Installation
-To start run
+To start run:

 ```bash
 pip install fastdup